 Every county maybe different, but on average it takes from 4-8 months.

-PLEASE CALL THE LAW FIRM OF RON BARON FOR A FREE CONSULTATION to discuss your eligibility for Judicial Clemency.
+PLEASE CALL LAW OFFICE OF RONALD L. BARON, PLLC FOR A FREE CONSULTATION to discuss your eligibility for Judicial Clemency.
 If eligible, we’ll be glad to represent you to obtain an Order For Judicial Clemency in a very cost effective manner.